sbordt/pretrain-experiments/README.md

 #### `model`

 Defines which model checkpoint to start from.
+For OLMo-2 models:

-- `config`: Path to the OLMo model configuration YAML (defines architecture, hyperparameters, data paths)
+- `config`: Path to the OLMo model configuration YAML
 - `checkpoint_base_url`: URL where checkpoints are hosted
 - `checkpoint_step`: Which training step's checkpoint to load (e.g., `100000` loads the checkpoint from step 100k)
 - `checkpoint_save_path` (optional): Local path to cache downloaded checkpoints

 #### `training`

-Controls the training process.
+Paramters of the training process.

-- `num_steps`: Number of training steps to run
+- `num_steps`: Number of steps to train
 - `checkpoint_interval` (optional): Save checkpoints every N steps
 - `args` (optional): Additional arguments passed to the OLMo trainer (e.g., `device_train_microbatch_size`, `model.flash_attention`)